tytydraco/yessleep/out/I_live_in_a_town_of_eldritch_beings_Its_kind_of_annoying.md

 &#x200B;

 I sighed again.
 The deer was facing west, so I figured if she started here, I’d have better luck if I tried moving in that direction.
 After a bit of tripping over random logs and stepping into way too many anthills, I saw a couple of trees in the distance that looked way too bulky to be regular trees.
+Bingo.

+&#x200B;

-Bingo.I walked into a small clearing, and sure enough, three more deer carcasses were hanging upside down from the trees, tied to the trunks with their own intestines, necks slit so blood dripped down over their snouts into their open eyes.
+I walked into a small clearing, and sure enough, three more deer carcasses were hanging upside down from the trees, tied to the trunks with their own intestines, necks slit so blood dripped down over their snouts into their open eyes.
 A wolf’s head sat in the middle, eyes gouged out, the rest of its body spread out in an indiscernible mess along the grass.
+Against my will, my heart started to pound in fear.
+I know this is my job, it's what I get paid for, but nobody knows what Jolene can do better than I do.
+I shut my eyes, trying to force images of my own imminent death out of my mind.

 &#x200B;

-“Jolene, your sister’s worried about you,” I said.
+“Jolene, your sister’s worried about you,” I said, doing my best to keep the terrified tremor out of my voice.

 &#x200B;